willowthecoder/willowthecoder/README.md

 ---

-*Currently open to internships or junior frontend roles to learn and contribute in a startup environment.*
+*Currently open to internships or junior frontend and backend or fullstack roles to learn and contribute in a startup environment.*